 The project life cycle is a process used by project managers to successfully complete a project.
-The project life cycle provides a project plan and structure for executing any project.
+This life cycle provides a project plan and structure for executing any project plan.

-Project success is achieved by the standard four-phase process of project life cycle.
-The goal of project managers and their team is to complete the project’s objective.
+Project success is achieved by the standard four-phase process of the project life cycle.
+The goal of project managers and their teams is to complete the project’s objective.

-Each project has a beginning, then several phases of development and a successful or unsuccessful ending.
-We can also evaluate project scope from this methodology.
+Each project has a beginning, then several phases of development, and a successful or unsuccessful ending.
+We can also evaluate the project scope from this methodology.

-A standard project life cycle has four phases: Initiation, Planning, Execution, and Closure.
+A standard project life cycle has four phases: Initiation, Planning, Execution, Monitoring & Controlling, and Closure.

 The Project Initiation Phase is the first phase in the project life cycle and it is the starting of a new project.
 First, you define the objectives of a project and what is the output you will produce.

-The project initiation phase is the most necessary phase in the project management life cycle where you define the purpose and also hires your project team.
+The project initiation phase is the most necessary phase in the project management life cycle where you define the purpose and also hire your project team.